aaronriekenberg/rust_hyper/README.md

 1 to N handler threads each run a Tokio Core event loop and a Hyper HTTP server.

-Handler threads accept new incoming connections and do all network I/O.
+Handler threads accept new incoming connections and do all network I/O.  This is all asynchronous thanks to Tokio and Hyper.

 Each handler thread binds a listening TCP socket to accept incoming connections using SO_REUSEPORT for load balancing across handler threads.